Lina Trivedi: Career at Ty Inc.

-The Beanie Babies Web site that Trivedi created was the first business to consumer Web site designed to bridge the gap between business and consumers.
-The Web site contained innovative features, such as the ability to vote for a Beanie Baby that managed a blog on the official site that contained multiple entries per day.
+The Beanie Babies Web site that Trivedi created was the first business to consumer web site designed to bridge the gap between business and consumers.
+The web site contained innovative features, such as the ability to vote for a Beanie Baby that managed a blog on the official site that contained multiple entries per day.
 There was also a trading post, featured fan mail and a list of 101 things to do with a Beanie Baby.
-The Beanie Babies Web site was receiving over 1 billion visits per year and Trivedi is credited with cultivating the demand of Beanie Babies through the Internet.
+The Beanie Babies web site was receiving over 1 billion visits per year and Trivedi is credited with cultivating the demand of Beanie Babies through the Internet.
 In 1996, Trivedi coordinated three private Boeing 747s to bring Beanie Babies to American retail locations in time for Easter.

 The snowball effect of the Beanie Babies craze and the rise of the Internet was not foreseen in advance.
 Although Ty, Inc. was very private about their sales figures related to Beanie Babies, Trivedi was quoted as saying that "sales were overwhelming."
 Trivedi also played a vital role in the design of Beanie Babies, as well as the new and retiring characters as they were announced.
 As part of her campaign to engage audiences, she coordinated fans to guide the creation of the 100th Beanie Baby character through the Internet in 1996.

 Beanie Babies grew in popularity quicker than any other phenomenon prior to its time due to the instant nature of the Internet.
-Crazes prior to Beanie Babies took years to gain traction; however, Beanie Babies were able to become a worldwide phenomenon within months due to the ability of people to create Web pages and share information online.
-This was the first world-wide craze that was fueled by the Internet.
-Trivedi produced all the announcements on the official Beanie Babies Website and after seeing these announcements online, people would line up at stores before they open in hopes to get the most valuable Beanie Babies.
+Trivedi produced all the announcements on the official Beanie Babies Website.
 Many were buying and then trading these toys online on the official Beanie Babies Website, as well as independent sites, for hundreds of dollars and building collections of toys that were exceeding $100,000 in value.
 At the height of the Beanie Babies craze, 10% of all eBay sales were transactions related to Beanie Babies.